ardanlabs/gotraining/README.md

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 Although it borrows ideas from existing languages, it has a unique and simple nature that make Go programs different in character from programs written in other languages.
 It balances the capabilities of a low-level systems language with some high-level features you see in modern languages today.
 This creates a programming environment that allows you to be incredibly productive, performant and fully in control; in Go, you can write less code and do so much more.

+Go is the fusion of performance and productivity wrapped in a language that software developers can learn, use and understand.
+Go is not C, yet we have many of the benefits of C with the benefits of higher level programming languages.

 [Learn More](https://talks.golang.org/2012/splash.article) - Go Team
 [Getting Started In Go](http://aarti.github.io/2016/08/13/getting-started-in-go) - Aarti Parikh